zerotier/ZeroTierNAS/README.md

 [![irc](https://img.shields.io/badge/IRC-%23zerotier%20on%20freenode-orange.svg)](https://webchat.freenode.net/?channels=zerotier)

-### Building the Standard DSM 6.0 Package
- - The official DSM package will be available in the *Package Center*, if you need to build it yourself, here are the instructions (tested on CentOS 7):
+ - The official package will be available in the *Synology Package Center* and available for download on our website [here](https://www.zerotier.com/product-one.shtml), if you need to build it yourself, here are the instructions (tested on CentOS 7):

+### Building a DSM 6.0 Package

+ - Build ZeroTier binaries for your target architecture: [ZeroTier](https://github.com/zerotier/ZeroTierOne)
+ - Place binary(ies) in `package/zerotier/app/bin`
+ - Name binaries to reflect arch: (e.g. `zerotier-one.x86_64` or `zerotier-one.armv7`)
  - Install Apache Ant
  - Fetch dependencies: